 Around mile 10.7 the trail begins a series of 5 crossings in the next 0.6 miles.
 After rainfall, these crossings can be extremely challenging so be careful where you cross.
 Along the way, to the west, the bluffs appear to fall away as the trail descends to 1,400 feet in elevation.
 The trail crosses the river for the final time right to left around mile 11.7 and begins its final 1.4-mile ascent to the west discovering the ridges again.
 This final section is a well-maintained trail climbing away from the river gaining several hundred feet in elevation to its northwestern (low elevation) trailhead on Forest Road 17B.

-There are three ways to access the trail.
-The northwestern trailhead (low elevation) located on FS17B, the southeastern trailhead (high elevation) located at Betty Gap, and then there is a way to hike in at approximately the halfway point from the Hickory Creek Trailhead at FS630.
+There are five ways to access the trail from trailheads located in the Conasauga River Watershed.
+The northwestern trailhead (low elevation) located on FS17B.
+The southeastern trailhead (high elevation) located at Betty Gap.
+Then there is a way to hike in at approximately the halfway point from the Hickory Creek Trailhead at FS630.
 From this trailhead, it is a little less than 2 miles to where Hickory Creek Trail merges with the Conasauga River Trail.

 This trail merger marks the 6.7-mile point of the Conasauga River Trail if hiking downstream.
 If continued upstream then Hickory Creek Trail shares the same pathway with the Conasauga River Trail for 1.3 miles arriving at Bray Field.
 This is the only instance that two wilderness trails share the same pathway.